IBM's Shareholder Risk Is As Big A Problem As Quarterly Revenue

 Understanding shareholders’ equity less goodwill

 An intangible asset is something that, if dropped on your toe, doesn’t leave a mark.
 Its value is open to personal interpretation, imagination, and creative thinking.
-For the purposes of this article, intangible assets are considered in two ways: first, the goodwill that arises from an acquisition; and second, all other intangible assets—such as patents, brand image, customer relations, non-binding contracts, and strategic alliances.
+For the purposes of this article, intangible assets are considered in two ways: first, the goodwill that arises from an acquisition; and second, all other intangible assets — such as patents, brand image, customer relations, non-binding contracts, and strategic alliances.
 Goodwill is the difference between the full amount paid for an acquisition, less all other intangible and tangible assets.

 For instance, in its 2004 annual report, IBM documented the 2002 acquisition of PricewaterhouseCoopers Consulting (PwCC) for $3.89 billion.
-Of the purchase price, IBM estimated that PwCC had $320 million in tangible assets (current and fixed assets—chairs, desks, computers, buildings, etc.—less current and non-current liabilities), and $410 million in “other” intangible assets (strategic alliances, client relationships, and customer contracts).
-The remaining $3.16 billion—81% of the purchase price—was listed as goodwill: specifically, the value of the acquired assembled workforce, synergies gained from combining PwCC and IBM, and the premium paid to gain control.
+Of the purchase price, IBM estimated that PwCC had $320 million in tangible assets (current and fixed assets — chairs, desks, computers, buildings, etc. — less current and non-current liabilities), and $410 million in “other” intangible assets (strategic alliances, client relationships, and customer contracts).
+The remaining $3.16 billion — 81% of the purchase price — was listed as goodwill: specifically, the value of the acquired assembled workforce, synergies gained from combining PwCC and IBM, and the premium paid to gain control.

-Of the $52 billion paid for its 177 acquisitions since 2001, $36 billion is still carried today as goodwill—70% of all acquisition dollars.
+Of the $52 billion paid for its 177 acquisitions since 2001, $36 billion is still carried today as goodwill — 70% of all acquisition dollars.
 This goodwill carries no inherent value and, in a worst-case scenario such as bankruptcy, it would have little or no monetary worth.
 Although IBM’s total assets have grown by 34% since 1999, this growth is a mirage created by an ever-increasing percentage of goodwill.
 In the same time frame, its total assets less goodwill has declined from $86.5 billion to $81.3 billion.

 Goodwill may not hurt when it is dropped on your toe, but if you own a corporate stock that suffers the impact of a goodwill impairment (a corporation’s acknowledgement that an acquisition did not yield the expected return and writes off the worthless goodwill), it will hurt your investment portfolio when it is dropped off the books.

-How a 21st Century goodwill asset goes bad
+How a 21st century goodwill asset goes bad

 IBM’s chief executives have positioned their acquisition/divestiture strategy as the exchange of lower-value products for those of higher value in higher-value markets.
 In other words, they are pursuing a perfectly balanced, profit-only driven, product portfolio.
 To achieve this goal, its chief executives have: (1) sacrificed $14 billion in tangible and other-than-goodwill intangible assets in the last four years, (2) discarded $27 billion in revenue in the last five years, and (3) spent $52 billion on acquisitions in the last sixteen years.
-Because its chief executives haven’t acknowledged a single goodwill impairment since the financial rules changed in 2001, they have conveyed to their investors an on-going, passive acceptance that these acquisitions have been good for the corporation, were successfully integrated into the business, and have expanded or—at a minimum—retained their value.
+Because its chief executives haven’t acknowledged a single goodwill impairment since the financial rules changed in 2001, they have conveyed to their investors an ongoing, passive acceptance that these acquisitions have been good for the corporation, were successfully integrated into the business, and have expanded or — at a minimum — retained their value.

 Or maybe it is just that a triggering event hasn’t been reached – yet.
 IBM’s 2016 Annual Report states, “In the fourth quarter, the company performed its annual goodwill impairment analysis.
 The qualitative assessment illustrated evidence of a ‘potential’ [emphasis added] impairment triggering event because of the financial performance of the Systems reporting unit [IBM’s hardware division].
 The quantitative analysis resulted in no impairment as the reporting unit’s estimated fair value exceeded the carrying amount by over 100 percent.”
 This same analysis is also available in the annual reports from 2014 and 2013.